 Ugnu is the shallowest and heaviest of North Slope oil accumulations and while it is a well-known resource — wells to the deeper light oil formations go through the Ugnu — the formation is not in production because technical problems of producing the cold, heavy oil which lies in unconsolidated formations have not been solved.

-A coastal consistency review notice May 15 said BP is proposing to add to the existing S pad in the Milne Point unit to create a shallow U-shaped pad for Ugnu testing.
+A coastal consistency review noticed May 15 said BP is proposing to add to the existing S pad in the Milne Point unit to create a shallow U-shaped pad for Ugnu testing.
 Work in 2007 would include gravel placement so that the gravel can compact and settle prior to an extended Ugnu well test operation in 2008, BP told state regulators.

 Equipment for the well test operation is being designed and will be the subject of future applications.